pinojs/pino-abstract-transport/README.md

 #### Options

 * `close(err, cb)` a function that is called to shutdown the transport.
 It's called both on error and non-error shutdowns.
-  It can also return a promise, in case discard the the `cb` argument.
+  It can also return a promise.
+In this case discard the the `cb` argument.

 ## License